 "I'll owl the office, tell them I'm taking the rest of the day off," Hermione said.

-"I won't owl, that way Hugo will stay at the shop, expecting me to walk in any time."
+He grinned.
+"I won't owl.
+That way Hugo will stay at the shop, expecting me to walk in any time."

-His grin of anticipation faded as they stood in the foyer and waited.
-How could he drop Rose off at the Burrow, come home, and make love to Hermione if those two kept dawdling?
+The thrill of anticipation faded as they stood in the lobby and waited.
+How could he drop Rose off at the Burrow, come home, and make love to Hermione if Scorpius and Rose kept dawdling?

 "I know what's taking so long," he muttered.